SNC Students background

 There are so many connections, I can’t even believe it.
 A lot of SNC alumni – like my parents’ friends – have kids that go here, too, and I was able to meet a lot of people that way.
 Some of my closest friends have parents who went here, too.
 They like to reminisce on what it used to look like, how great St. Norbert is now, how different it is in so many ways … just bringing them back to their own college days is neat to see.
 My mom actually lived in the same room I did in Sensenbrenner Hall – Room 110 – 30 years before me, and it was just coincidental!

-For the faculty, Debra Faase was here when my mom was here, and my dad had Tim Flood for geology; he’s still here, which is super cool.
+For the faculty, Debra Faase (Education) was here when my mom was here, and my dad had Tim Flood for geology; he’s still here, which is super cool.
 I emailed Dr. Flood a few months ago because my aunt and uncle were visiting, and they both went here, too.
 He remembered my uncle, and my dad as well.
 It’s incredible that more than 30 years later, people like that are still here to teach me.

 Were you involved in any extracurricular activities?